The Kentucky Derby

 The only jockey to ride a Kentucky Derby winner and train a Kentucky Derby winner was John Longden, who rode the great Triple Crown winner Count Fleet in 1943 and trained Majestic Prince in 1969.

-Fifteen jockeys have rode in the Kentucky Derby only once and made the most of it by winning.
+Fifteen jockeys have ridden in the Kentucky Derby only once and made the most of it by winning.
 Among these notable riders are Steve Cauthen, Oliver Lewis, and Ronnie Franklin.

 The two jockeys who have tied with the most Kentucky Derby wins are Eddie Arcaro and Bill Hartack.
 Both jockeys have won a total of five Kentucky Derbys!

-James “Sunny Jim” Fitzsimmons with Ben Jones are the only trainers to train two Triple Crown winners.
-Fitzsimmons trained Gallant Fox in 1930 and his son Omaha 1935.
-Jones trained Whirlaway 1941 and Citation in 1948.
+James “Sunny Jim” Fitzsimmons and Ben Jones are the only trainers to train two Triple Crown winners.
+Fitzsimmons trained Gallant Fox in 1930 and his son Omaha in 1935.
+Jones trained Whirlaway in 1941 and Citation in 1948.